Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for Model-free LQR: Introduction

 In the optimal control domain, a highly desired feature is the fast adaptation of a designed controller to unseen situations during deployment, for example, in the setting where a manufacturer (of e.g., robots or drones) is responsible for designing optimal controllers for individual systems' objectives.
 Designing such controllers from scratch is sample-inefficient since it requires a large amount of trajectory data and several PG steps.
-Since manufacturers utilize production lines with the purpose of producing near identical systems, a controller should not need to be designed from scratch for every system.
+Since manufacturers utilize production lines with the purpose of producing nearly identical systems, a controller should not need to be designed from scratch for every system.
 As such, the MAML-LQR approach exploits this similarity amongst systems within the same fabrication slot to design an LQR controller that \emph{adapts} to fresh new slots of systems.
 This significantly reduces the amount of trajectory data required since it relies now on a simple fine-tuning step of the learned MAML-LQR controller to suit each system's objective.

 Even for a simple discrete-time control setting, provably guaranteeing that a MAML-LQR approach produces a controller that adapts to unseen LQR tasks is not an easy endeavor and requires careful handling of the task heterogeneity and the stability of the sampled tasks under the learned controller.
 As well-established in the literature of PG methods for the LQR problem \citep{fazel2018global, malik2019derivative, gravell2020learning, mohammadi2019global, hu2023toward}, some properties of the LQR objective (e.g., gradient dominance and local smoothness) are crucial to derive global convergence guarantees.
-Although tempting, we cannot simply extend these guarantees to the MAML-LQR approach since those properties are no longer valid for the MAML-LQR objective \citep{molybog2021does,musavi2023convergence}.
+Although tempting, we cannot simply extend these guarantees to the MAML-LQR approach since those properties of the LQR cost are no longer valid for the meta learning objective \citep{molybog2021does,musavi2023convergence}.